 Easy isn’t always easy enough

-Sounds like a pretty good deal, right?
-It is, but only if you can make yourself climb the flight of stairs, open the closet door, and flip the switch!
+Sounds like an awfully good deal, right?
+Well it certainly is.
+BUT only if you can make yourself open the closet door and flip the switch!

-So it goes with following through.
-I can teach you proven strategies and give you tools that will allow you to follow through consistently.
-But I can’t make you use those strategies and tools.
-Honestly, I wish I could.
-But I can’t.
+And so it goes with following through.
+We can teach you proven strategies and give you tools that will allow you to follow through easily and consistently.
+But we can’t make you use those strategies and tools.
+Honestly, we would if we could.
+But we can’t.

 Here’s the paradox

 I’ve struggled for years to find a way around the follow through better paradox.
-I’m still searching for that silver bullet that would make people take that easy first step — climb the stairs, open the closet door, and flip the switch — that would allow them to get the really hard stuff done.
+But I’m still searching for that silver bullet that would make people take that easy first step — just open the closet door and flip the darned switch — that would allow them to consistently get the really hard stuff done.